tsugiproject/tsugi/README_POSTGRESQL.md

     $PDOX->addPDOXMeta("{$p}lti_key", array("pk" => "key_id", "lk" => array("key_sha256")));
     $PDOX->addPDOXMeta("{$p}lti_context", array("pk" => "context_id", "lk" => array("context_sha256", "key_id")));
     $PDOX->addPDOXMeta("{$p}lti_link", array("pk" => "link_id", "lk" => array("link_sha256", "context_id")));
+    $PDOX->addPDOXMeta("{$p}cal_event", array("pk" => "event_id"));

     $LAUNCH = LTIX::requireData();
     $LAUNCH->pdox->addPDOXMeta("{$p}lti_key", array("pk" => "key_id", "lk" => array("key_sha256")));
     $LAUNCH->pdox->addPDOXMeta("{$p}lti_context", array("pk" => "context_id", "lk" => array("context_sha256", "key_id")));
     $LAUNCH->pdox->addPDOXMeta("{$p}lti_link", array("pk" => "link_id", "lk" => array("link_sha256", "context_id")));
+    $LAUNCH->pdox->addPDOXMeta("{$p}cal_event", array("pk" => "event_id"));

 You need to tell PDOX which column is the primary key of the table and which column(s) are the logical keys for the table.
+Some tables do not have a logical key.
+If your table does not have a logical key, you cannot use ON DUPLICATE KEY on that table.
+Of course On DUPLICATE KEY by definition is a collision of logical key values so that is kind of moot.

 The examples above are the LTIX tables - you do not have to add these particular meta entries - they are already added by LTIX.
 Only add Meta entries for tables you create in your `database.php`;

 You can also add Meta information as a comment on every INSERT statement using this syntax: